ansible/ansible/rst/examples.rst

 very quickly.
 After the time limit (in seconds) runs out (``-B``), the process on the remote nodes will be terminated.

-Any module other than :ref:`copy` or :ref:`template` can be backgrounded.
-Typically you'll be backgrounding long-running shell commands or software upgrades only.  ref:`playbooks` also support polling, and have a simplified syntax for this.
+Any module other than `copy` or `template` can be backgrounded.
+Typically you'll be backgrounding long-running shell commands or software upgrades only.  :doc:`playbooks` also support polling, and have a simplified syntax for this.

 .. seealso::